 Run – A “run” is when media interest converts into actual coverage or an interview.
 Used in conjunction with “hit” (see above)

 SEO/SEM – Search Engine Optimization/Search Engine Marketing.
-The process of utilizing keywords, strategic content and links to cause a website to appear higher in organic listings on search engines.
-Authors with niche topics can often utilize SEO by researching search volume for keywords and utilizing these keywords on their website and in social media.
+The process of utilizing keywords, strategic content, and links to cause a website to appear higher in organic listings on search engines.
+Authors with niche topics can often utilize SEO by researching search volume for keywords and utilizing these keywords on their websites and on social media.

 Wire Service – News stories sent to subscribing or member newspapers and radio and television stations.
 A “pick up” by a wire service can result in an article appearing in dozens or hundreds of publications.